revmischa/udo/README.md

   * deploy stop - cancel last deployment

 # create a VPC from our config by name
-$ cluster activate dev webapp
+$ cluster activate dev.webapp

-# display our application launchconfig cloud-init script for the dev/webapp role
+# display our application launchconfig cloud-init script for the dev.webapp role
-$ udo lc cloudinit dev webapp
+$ udo lc cloudinit dev.webapp

 # terminates all instances in the qa-webapp group via scaling policy, deletes ASgroup and LC
-$ $ udo asg deactivate qa webapp
+$ $ udo asg deactivate qa.webapp
 Deleting... this may take a few minutes...
 . . . . . . . . . . . .
 Deleted ASgroup qa-webapp